 Referral Guidelines Service Linked members who are assigned to a Primary Care Physician.
 Un-linked or administrative members who do not have a PCP assignment.
-Community Supports (CS) Housing Deposit (once per lifetime, unless add demonstrate the member would be more succ Housing Tenancy and Sustaining Services Housing Transition Navigation Service Medically Tailored Meals (post auth for post ad Recuperative Care (post auth) Short Term Post Hospitalization Housing (post Sobering Center (post auth) Environmental Accessibility Accommodations lifetime, unless the member's place of residen condition has changed so significantly those to ensure the health, welfare, and safety of th the member to function with greater indepen institutionalization or hospitalization.
-Respite Care Services Limited to up to 336 h cute stay- t auth) s/Home Modifications (\$7,500 per ace changes or if the member's additional modifications are necessary ne member, or are necessary to enable dence in the home and avoid inclusive of all in-home and in-facility services.
-This service is only to avoid placements for which the Medi-Cal managed care plan would be responsible Personal Care and Homemaker Services Member must be referred to the In-Homematic Supportive Services program when they meet referral criteria prior to receiving this CS.
-Other Hearing aids Non-emergency medical transportation - any requires prior authorization medical transportation request
+Home Health Requires authorization.
+The Alliance will guarantee payment for the initial home health evaluation for members discharged from the hospital Enhanced Care Management (ECM) Services Requires authorization.
+The Alliance will guarantee payment for the initial outreach while the ECM Provider completes the needs assessment, associated assessments, and member consent.
+The following months require authorization, usually approved in 6 mos.
+Intervals.
+Community Supports (CS) Housing Deposit (once per lifetime, unless additional documentation is obtained to demonstrate the member would be more successful on the second attempt) Housing Tenancy and Sustaining Services Housing Transition Navigation Service Medically Tailored Meals (post auth for post acute stay- Recuperative Care (post auth) Short Term Post Hospitalization Housing (post auth) Sobering Center (post auth) Environmental Accessibility Accommodations/Home Modifications (\$7,500 per lifetime, unless the member's place of residence changes or if the member's condition has changed so significantly those additional modifications are necessary to ensure the health, welfare, and safety of the member, or are necessary to enable the member to function with greater independence in the home and avoid institutionalization or hospitalization.
+Respite Care Services Limited to up to 336 hours per calendar year.
+The service is inclusive of all in-home and in-facility services.
+This service is only to avoid placements for which the Medi-Cal managed care plan would be responsible Personal Care and Homemaker Services Member must be referred to the In-Home Supportive Services program when they meet referral criteria prior to receiving this CS.
+Other Hearing aids Non-emergency medical transportation - any medical transportation reques requires prior authorization medical transportation request